 What is this curious label?
-The wine region listed is “Vino de la Tierra de Castilla y Leon”, a reference to a huge — and unremarkable — wine region in central Spain.
-What it doesn’t tell you is that the source for this bottling is from the single vineyard of Villanueva de Campean.
-Originally planted in 1905, it also happens to border the great, but unheralded, wine region of Toro.
+The wine region listed is “Vino de la Tierra de Castilla y Leon,” a reference to a huge — and unremarkable — wine region in central Spain.
+It doesn’t tell you that the source for this bottling is from the single vineyard of Villanueva de Campean.
+Originally planted in 1905, it also happens to border the great but unheralded wine region of Toro.

 So what do layers of obscurity get you?
 Well, for the winemaker (a New Zealander, the enologist Leigh Hopkinson), it doesn’t get much.
-However, for the lucky wine shopper, it delivers a superb bottle at about a third of what it should cost, quality-wise.
+However, it delivers a superb bottle at about a third of what it should cost, quality-wise for the lucky wine shopper.

 For this wine, offer up a lamb leg braised with shallots and red wine or a rich Ossobucco.
 You have the extra coin to splurge!